-During this time of global pandemic, the Quaglia Institute is offering presentations and publications to utilize in your virtual classrooms.
+The Quaglia Institute is pleased to offer presentations and publications to utilize in your virtual classrooms.

 This webinar provides ten pieces of advice on how to infuse student voice into online learning, give students some control during this chaotic and seemingly uncontrollable time, and keep students meaningfully engaged, all in 30 minutes.

 Hosted by Dr. Russell Quaglia and Dr. Lisa Lande

 The PowerPoint used during this presentation is also available to download.

 Schools conducting emergency remote or hybrid learning during the 2020-21 school year may want to consider adding custom questions to student surveys.
 These surveys provide a great opportunity to better understand students’ learning experiences during this time, and a chance to obtain valuable student feedback about something new or specific in your school or classroom.
 Use or all some of the suggested customized survey questions.

 Throughout the pandemic, students have shown their flexibility and resolve.
 They have shown that they are full of untapped potential and endless ideas and skills to teach us!
 Returning to the way things were is not in the best interest of our students; they would be better served if we all work toward the way things should be.
 Article written by Dr. Russell Quaglia